sirlawglobal/Lendsqr_Wallet/README.md

 ## E-R Diagram (Database Schema)

-The database architecture is designed for scalability and reliability, incorporating an Outbox pattern for event-driven consistency and a caching layer for identity verification.
+The database architecture is designed for scalability and reliability, incorporating an Outbox pattern for event-driven consistency and a local blacklist table for identity verification.

 ```mermaid
 erDiagram